Wilhelm Mayer (fighter pilot): Squadron leader and death

 On 22 October, the Staffelkapitän (squadron leader) of 8.
 Staffel, Oberleutnant Karl-Wilhelm Hofmann, was injured in a ground accident.
 Although he continued flying combat missions, temporarily, command of his 8.
 Staffel was passed on to Mayer as Staffelführer (acting squadron leader).
 Mayer claimed his last two aerial victories on 19 November in combat with the RCAF No. 412 Squadron.
 Spitfires from No. 412 Squadron were attacking a bridge at Veen in the Netherlands when they came under attack by Fw 190s from II.
 Gruppe.
 In this encounter, Mayer claimed two Spitfires shot down north of Kirchhellen.

 Mayer was killed in action on 4 January 1945.
 Officially a member of 5.
 Staffel, Mayer led a flight from 8.
 Staffel on mission from the airfield at Nordhorn.
 Shortly after takeoff, the flight came under attack by Spitfires from the RCAF No. 442 Squadron.
 In this encounter, Mayer was shot down in his Fw 190 D-9 (Werknummer 500052) near Lohnerbruch.
 Mayer's inseparable friend Heinz-Gerhard Vogt, commander of 5.
 Staffel, was killed in action ten days later.
 Posthumously, he was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 12 March 1945.

 Summary of career

 Aerial victory claims

+According to Obermaier, Mayer was credited with 27 aerial victories, claimed over the Western Front and in Defense of the Reich, in 124 combat missions.
 Mathews and Foreman, authors of Luftwaffe Aces: Biographies and Victory Claims, researched the German Federal Archives and found records for 27 aerial victory claims, plus thirteen further unconfirmed claims, all of which were recorded on the Western Front.

+Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 05 Ost TE-1".
+The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
+These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.